 The Australian Government wants to ensure that all Australians who need care are able to access it.
 Regardless of their financial situation.
 As with many other government services a means test will be used to assess what level of costs could be required to be paid by the potential resident.

 Financially there are two groups in residential aged care; those who are of low means and those who are not.
 The major difference between these two groups is that an aged care home cannot require that a Refundable Accommodation Deposit (RAD) be paid by a prospective resident who is of low means.
 Low means residents are often called supported residents, or occasionally concessional residents.

-Who is of low means?
+Who is classed as low means?

 There are annual and lifetime caps to the means-tested fee.
-These caps are indexed and for the period October 2017 – March 2018 the annual cap is set at $26,566.54 and the lifetime cap is set at $63,759.75
+These caps are indexed and for the period October 2017 – March 2018.
+The annual cap is set at $26,566.54 and the lifetime cap is set at $63,759.75

 How do I get income and assets assessed?

 The government assessment form is available at www.humanservices.gov.au/customer/forms/sa457.
 If this form is not completed it would result in the maximum means-tested fee being charged.

 We strongly recommend that you seek independent financial advice.